Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/01-basic/README.md

 ## Prerequisites

-Install [Node.js and npm](https://nodejs.org/en/) (14.18+ / 16+) if they are not already installed on your computer.
+Install [Node.js and npm](https://nodejs.org/en/) (18 / 20+) if they are not already installed on your computer.

 > ⚠ Verify that you are running at least latest Node LTS version and npm.
 You can check your current version by running `node -v` and `npm -v` in a terminal/console window.
-Older versions may produce errors.
+Older versions may not work.

 ## Steps